 Did I make the right decision?
 Was it best to leave people, places, and things behind?
 Was it a good idea to get sober?

 I don’t know what the outcome would have been if I didn’t get sober when I did.
 Here’s the truth: for two decades, my life was consumed by drugs and alcohol.
-There were countless times my brain was obsessed with questions like, “Do I have enough alcohol to get through the night?
+There were countless times my brain obsessed over questions like, “Do I have enough alcohol to get through the night?
 How do I dispose of all these bottles without getting caught?”
 I lived with fear, anxiety, and paranoia.
 I had good times, I did, but I had experienced multiple toxic relationships with friends, family, and lovers.

 Soon after falling to my knees, I had a very clear and explicit thought that I needed to reach out to my yoga instructor for guidance.
 I needed to see if she knew anyone in recovery.
 She shared with me the phone number of a woman in sobriety.
 Julie and I spoke while I was an emotional wreck.
 I was emotionally battered, soul-sick, and just a broken human at that point.

 After leaving Mountainside, I remained open to the suggestions others were making.
 I moved out of my parent’s house and into sober living.
 I learned how to work a full AA program and went through the steps with a sponsor.
 Now, I take other women through the steps.
-I have had many service commitments, including coffee maker, chair, and General Service Representative (GSR).
+I have had many service commitments, including being coffee maker, chair, and General Service Representative (GSR).
 I’ve made connections I didn’t think I was capable of.
 I even fell in love and got married.
-I met my husband at an AA meeting, where he offered to put my chair away.
+I met my husband at an AA meeting, when he offered to put my chair away.

 Getting sober was the best decision I’ve ever made.
-I had been trying to become happy, joyous, and free by constantly chemically altering myself.
+I had been trying to become happy, joyous, and free by constantly using.
 What I found was that by eliminating the chemicals and mind-altering substances, I’m naturally happy, joyous, and free.
 Today, I chase feeling good instead of feeling high.
 Today, I know that no matter what happens, I’m not willing to find the solution by picking up drugs or alcohol.
-I stay connected to Mountainside, to my AA community, and to my family.
+Today, I stay connected to Mountainside, to my AA community, and to my family.
 I continuously feel more confident that I was finally able to make good choices for myself.